CILAMP/virtual_cilamp/README.md

 If you can import Tkinter, you are most likely fine.

-If on Windows, being able to start IDLE is a good check.
+Windows: If on Windows, being able to start IDLE is a good check.

 Run
 ---

-In root of repository, type ./run.
+Linux/Mac: In root of repository, type ./run.

-If your on Windows, start a command prompt and type
+On Windows, start a command prompt and type

     C:\gitrepos\vl\>python winlamp.pyw